alexsaussier/COMP303_Assignment1/README.md

 # COMP303_Assignment1
 My solution to assignment 1 of COMP 303 (Software Design).
-Taken if Winter 2021 with Pr.
+Taken in Winter 2021 with Pr.
 Jin Guo.

 The assignment's requirements: